PreshiDev/alx-low_level_programming/0x0E-structures_typedef/README.md

-2-print_dog.c prints a struct dog.
+4-new_dog.c that creates a new dog.